 - Bikes: Biking is one of the best ways to travel around this exceptionally flat city.
 Second-hand bikes are inexpensive, although you should also get a receipt as bike theft is rampant.
 If you need a bike briefly, use one of the many bike-sharing programs.
 Helmets are not required and bike lanes are plentiful.

 - Taxis: Taxis are available throughout the city at taxi stands, airport and train stations or by reserving ahead.
 Taxis are cream with a “TAXI” roof sign.
-A Kurzstrecke options allows for short trips of up to 2 kilometers at a flat rate of 5 euros, while longer journeys are 2 euros per kilometer (up to 7 km, or 1.50 euro per km after that).
+A Kurzstrecke options allows for short trips of up to two kilometers at a flat rate of six euros, while longer journeys are two euros per kilometer (up to seven kilometers, or 1.50 euros per km after that).